Violent Hazing Attorneys

 Florida Legislature Passes Hazing Law from David Bianchi

 In April 2019, both chambers of the Florida legislature passed Andrew's Law, a series of amendments to the hazing statute drafted by Attorney David Bianchi.
 The law makes it possible for the state to prosecute planners and recruiters for events where people are harmed by hazing, even if those coordinators don't attend.
 Holding fraternity leadership and facilitators accountable will allow prosecutors to strike at the heart of hazing culture.
 Andrew's Law also provides immunity under the hazing statute to the first person who calls 911 or administers aid to a hazing victim.
 This immunity only continues provided they cooperate with investigators.
 By giving an incentive to call emergency services and cooperate with law enforcement, the law would save lives while helping police find wrongdoers more quickly.
-The bill has been sent to the governor to be signed.
+In June 2019, Governor DeSantis signed the bill into law.

 The law was named for Andrew Coffey, whose hazing death led to the measures in Mr. Bianchi's bill.
 In November 2017, Andrew was subjected to a Pi Kappa Phi tradition called "the family bottle."
 Andrew was handed a full bottle of hard liquor and told to drink the whole thing alone.
 Andrew later passed out from alcohol poisoning and died while surrounded by fraternity members.
 When they discovered him, his 'brothers' texted each other for 11 minutes before anyone called an ambulance.